 Since health shares are more for large medical expenses, they do not focus on smaller, routine costs, like prescriptions.
 However, you should expect your health share to help make your medication costs more manageable.

 Here are three ways a health share will help you pay for prescriptions.

 1. Medical need sharing

-The primary way you may receive direct medication assistance from your health share is if you receive a prescription in relation to a shareable medical need or event (illness, injury, surgery).
-The vast majority of health share companies are willing to share in medications you need to help you with a shareable need.
+You may receive direct medication assistance from your health share if you receive a prescription related to a shareable medical need (illness, injury, surgery).
 There are two main categories of prescriptions you may get help with: